vercel/next.js/docs/api-routes/edge-api-routes.md

 Edge API Routes are not suitable for all use cases:

-- Fetching data in an Edge API Routes from a location far away from its deployed location can add un-wanted latency to the request
+- Fetching data in an Edge API Routes from a location far away from its deployed location can add unwanted latency to the request
 - The maximum size for an Edge API Route is 1 MB, including all the code that is bundled in the function
 - **Native Node.js APIs are not supported**:
   - ES modules `require()` is not allowed